-You know you are addicted when you find yourself unable to follow a habit which involves repetitive behavior.
-There are many causes of addictive behaviors, you might be affected by several of them at the same time and some of the causative factors of addiction are given below:
+You know you are addicted when you find yourself involved in repetitive behavior.
+There are many causes of behavioral addiction.
+Someone can be affected by several of them at the same time.
+Possible causes of addiction are below:

 ⦁ Relief of stress

 ⦁ To relax